-Talia Mae Bettcher (born October 8, 1966) is a Canada-born philosopher who has written on transgender philosophical issues.
+Talia Mae Bettcher is a Canada-born philosopher who has written on transgender philosophical issues.

 Background

+Talia Mae Bettcher was born October 8, 1966.
 Bettcher earned a bachelor’s degree in Philosophy/Linguistics from Glendon College at York University in 1991.
-Bettcher received a Mellon Fellowship to attend University of California, Los Angeles (UCLA), where she earned her Ph.D. in Philosophy in 1999.
-She began teaching at California State University, Los Angeles (CSULA) in 2000.
+Bettcher received a Mellon Fellowship to attend University of California, Los Angeles (UCLA).
+Bettcher earned a doctorate there in 1999, then began teaching at California State University, Los Angeles (CSULA) in 2000.

 Bettcher married Susan Forrest in 2008.